RCollinsJr/EdgyGL/readme.md

 ## Motivation

-While developing an application that assists in Astrophotograhy and Telescope setup, I needed to find a more efficient mechanism for passing frame data taken using the device's camera to my OpenCV machine vision code that processed the camera frame data.
+While developing an application that assists in Astrophotograhy and Telescope setup, I needed to find a more efficient mechanism for passing frame data from the device's camera to my OpenCV machine vision code that processed the camera data.
 This project is partially based on the OpenCV CameraGLRendererBase class, but does not use the OpenCV camera implementation.
 This project uses it's own implementation of the Android Camera2 api.
 A better version of this app can be realized by using an auto-sizing TextureView, but that is not going to be shown here.